swiss-ai-center/documentation/docs/explanations/about-glitchtip.md

 and modify them as you need.

-Once the instance is launched, create a project, copy the Sentry DSN variable and paste it in the [Core engine](../reference/core-engine.md) env variables.
+Once the instance is launched, create a project, copy the Sentry DSN variable and paste it in the [Core AI Engine](../reference/core-engine.md) env variables.

 With that, the errors will automatically be sent to the interface and you can configure notifications to be notified if something happens.